Deciding the Existence of Interpolants and Definitions in First-Order Modal Logic: Abstract

 \section{Abstract}

-We first consider two decidable fragments of quantified modal logic \SF{}: the one-variable fragment \FOMS{} and its extension \ALCS{} that combines \SF{} and the description logic \ALC{} with the universal role.
-As neither of them enjoys Craig interpolation or projective Beth definability, the existence of interpolants and explicit definitions of predicates---which is crucial in many knowledge engineering tasks---does not directly reduce to entailment.
-Our concern therefore is the computational complexity of deciding whether (uniform) interpolants and definitions exist for given input formulas, signatures and ontologies.
-We prove that interpolant and definition existence in $\QSF$ and \ALCS{} is decidable in \textsc{coN2ExpTime}, being 2\textsc{ExpTime}-hard, while uniform interpolant existence is undecidable.
-Then we show that interpolant and definition existence in the one-variable fragment \FOMK{} of quantified modal logic $\mathsf{K}$ is nonelementary decidable, while uniform interpolant existence is undecidable.
+None of the first-order modal logics between $\mathsf{K}$ and $\SF{}$ under the constant domain semantics enjoys Craig interpolation or projective Beth definability, even in the language restricted to a single individual variable.
+It follows that deciding the existence of a Craig interpolant for a given implication or of an explicit definition for a given predicate cannot be directly reduced to deciding the validity of an implication, as in classical first-order and many other logics.
+Our concern here is the decidability and computational complexity of the interpolant and definition existence problems.
+We first consider two decidable fragments of first-order modal logic \SF{}: the one-variable fragment \FOMS{} and its extension \ALCIOS{} that combines \SF{} and the description logic \ALCIO{} with the universal role.
+We prove that interpolant and definition existence in $\QSF$ and \ALCIOS{} is decidable in \textsc{coN2ExpTime}, being 2\textsc{ExpTime}-hard, while uniform interpolant existence is undecidable.
+These results transfer to the two-variable fragment $\FOT$ of classical first-order logic without equality.
+We also show that interpolant and definition existence in the one-variable fragment \FOMK{} of first-order modal logic $\mathsf{K}$ is non-elementary decidable, while uniform interpolant existence is again undecidable.